DNA64/MegaNTR/README.md

 ### Known Issues

+- System crashes when exiting game (Tempoary Fix: Press Power, then home to exit).
-- System crashes when exiting game.
+- System crashes when loading game.
 - Both the upper and lower screens will at times display garbage output.